elviravaladez/javascript-understanding-the-weird-parts/README.md

 }
 ```

-Function Expression Example (results in a value)
+Function Expression Example (results in a value):
 ```js
 //when this code is executed, the anonymous function results in an object being created.
 It returns an object var anonymousGreet = function() {